ResponsibilitiesThe Assessor's Office is responsible for identifying, classifying, and valuing all real

 and personal property in Grand County according to statutory provisions.
 The equitable assessment of property ensures a fair tax distribution relative to the value of similar properties.

 Real Property Value Information

-2015 is a reappraisal year.
-You will receive a Notice of Valuation May 1.
+2015 was a reappraisal year.
+Notice of Valuations were sent out May 1.